meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Peers that do not understand (or do not _want_) thumbnails do not include that in their `"features"` list.
 So, according to the protocol, these peers should never receive anything related to thumbnails.
-Only if both peers include `"features": ["core0", "thumbnails"]` will they receive thumbnail-related information.
+Only if both peers include `"features": ["thumbnails"]` will they receive thumbnail-related information.

 The thumbnail feature itself could be implemented by expanding the `Offer` message: